What are trade to trade stocks?

 Trade to trade stocks are not allowed to be traded intraday.
 If a stock is purchased it can only be sold after the T+2 settlement happens.
 If you try selling the shares the same day, or before the shares are in your DEMAT account, your order will be rejected.

 If you have a 'trade to trade' stock in your holding and you sell it, but buy it back it on the same day, this will not be treated as an intraday trade.

-The following series on NSE and BSE are trading to trade stocks:
+The following series on NSE and BSE are trade-to-trade stocks:

 - 'BE' series on NSE